mortezamg63/Accessing-and-modifying-different-layers-of-a-pretrained-model-in-pytorch/README.md

 -1.6319e-02 3.3193e-02 -2.2146e-04
 ```

-Now, I consider to freeze the parameters of the first layer to the sixth layer as follow:
+Now, I consider to freeze the parameters of the first to the sixth layers as follow:

 ```ruby
 child_counter = 0